MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

 1. Select **Review + Create** and then select **Create**.

-1. Verify that the deployment completed successfully.
+1. Verify that the deployment is completed successfully.

-#### Task 3: Review the ARM template-based deployment of the managed disk
+### Task 3: Review the ARM template-based deployment of the managed disk

 1. Navigate to the Azure portal home page, search for and select **Resource groups**.